5 Steps For Effective Website Localisation A Detailed Guide

 • Language-wise, in-depth analytics with the custom timeline is now available as well.

-Aunvadak can be integrated with any translation management platform, including Reverie NMT, Prabandhak, Google NMT, Microsoft NMT, or it can also work with manual translators.
+Aunvadak can be integrated with any translation management platform, including Reverie NMT, Prabandhak, Google NMT, and Microsoft NMT, or it can also work with manual translators.

 Along with the evolving demand for localised content consumption, investing in an automated localisation process would help you achieve faster results at lower costs.
 Easily manage your website projects and streamline localisation with Anuvadak 2.0.
 Read more on Anuvadak’s capabilities in detail.

-4. Test before launch:
+4. Test before launch

 • Date and time formats (including numeric formats),